If your turtle’s shell looks dry, it’s probably because of one of these three reasons. And fortunately, they are all easy fixes!

 Now that being said, hard water is completely safe to drink.
 For you and your turtle.

-However, it looks bad.
+Potential health benefits aside, it just looks bad.

-How do you know hard-water is the reason your turtle’s shell looks dry?
+So, how do you know hard-water is the reason your turtle’s shell looks dry?

 If it’s from hard-water, you’ll be able to see white residue on your turtle’s shell when it dries off.
 This can be especially pronounced after recent water changes.
 If you lightly scratch it, it should come off.